 Stimulus check: Why your "plus-up" payment might not be as big as you expect

-Some people are in line to get extra money if they didn't receive what they were entitled to from the three stimulus checks authorized so far by Congress.
-But the IRS is cautioning that some people may not get what they expect.
+Some Americans are in line to get extra government cash if they didn't receive as much as they were entitled to in the three stimulus checks authorized so far by Congress.
+But the IRS is cautioning that some people may not get as much money as they expect.

-So-called "plus-up" payments are now being sent by the IRS to people who didn't get their entire payments from the three rounds of federal stimulus checks, each of which have their own eligibility thresholds and payment amounts.
-The tax agency said it is now sending out extra payments as it processes 2020 tax returns, which may indicate some people are owed more money.
+The tax agency is now sending out those "plus-up" payments to people who didn't get their entire payments from the three rounds of federal stimulus checks, each of which have their own eligibility thresholds and payment amounts.
+The IRS said it is now sending out extra payments as it processes 2020 tax returns, which may indicate some people are owed more money.

+Some of those plus-up payments will land in accounts today or will soon arrive in the mail via check or pre-paid debit card, the IRS said on Wednesday.
+It said about 25 million payments, worth $36 billion, were distributed with an official payment date of April 7, although only about 1 million of those represent "plus-up" payments.

-For instance, all three rounds of stimulus payment provides money for dependent children, but people who had children in 2020 might not have received all three payments for their kids.
+There are a number of reasons why people might get a "plus-up" check.
+While all three rounds of stimulus payment provides money for dependent children, people who had children in 2020 might not have received all three payments for their kids.
 That's because the IRS has relied on a family's most recent tax return to determine their payment — and the first two payments were issued before the 2020 tax season began.
 That means the IRS would have relied on 2019 returns for the first two checks.
 Because those 2019 returns would not have included information on children born in 2020, the agency wouldn't have sent those payments.

 The 2020 tax filing season, though, is giving people a second chance to claim stimulus money that they are owed but haven't yet received.
 The IRS says there are two ways people can do this.